jaym096/jaym096/README.md

 🎓 I’m a graduate student at Indiana University pursuing master's degree in Data Science.
 Having a bachelor's degree in Computer Engineering, I am also a software engineer experienced in Web and Android Application Development.

-🔭 I’m currently working as a graduate student researcher under Prof. Sagar Samtani at Kelley School of Business.
+🔭 Currently, I am working as a graduate student researcher under Prof. Sagar Samtani at Kelley School of Business.
 Our research focuses on applications of Deep Learning in Cyber Threat Intelligence.

 <br>
 <br>